 In addition to Basic Allowance, the council also pays Special Responsibility Allowances to those councillors it considers to have significant, additional responsibilities over and above the generally accepted duties of a councillor.
 These special responsibilities are related to the discharge of the council's functions.

 The maximum rate of Special Responsibility Allowance is determined by the Department for Communities.
 The division of the Special Responsibility Allowance is based upon the positions held by individual councillors as agreed.

 - The council agreed a special responsibility allowance threshold of £108,000 which may be paid to holders of positions of responsibility.
 No more than 50 per cent of the councillors can receive a special responsibility payment and no individual member can receive more than one special responsibility payment.

 Special Responsibility Allowance is paid in equal, monthly instalments.
 Special Responsibility Allowances are liable for tax, National Insurance and pension deductions where applicable.

-Rates of special responsibility allowances with effect from 7 May 2019 for committee positions are:
+Rates of Special Responsibility Allowances with effect from 7 May 2019 for committees are:

 |Chairman’s allowance||Strategic Policy and Resources||£5,800|

 |People and Communities||£5,800|